 Cats are obligate carnivores, which means that all of their nutrients come from protein sources (meat).
 You can not feed a cat a vegan or vegetarian diet.
 Most of what you feed your cat should be meat, and some vegetables can be added for certain vitamins.
 You will also need to add amino acids such as taurine.
 Consider purchasing a book on feeding your cat a homemade diet if this is something you’re interested in.

 Some cats have special health needs and need a special foods.
 Male cats who have kidney or urinary issues might benefit from a low ash diet.
 Your veterinarian can prescribe one for you; you can probably even purchase it directly from your vet or another veterinarian in the area.

 If your kitty is overweight, there are diet cat foods available.
 Check out our article on the best diet cat foods and discuss your top choices with your veterinarian.
 You also might need to limit the amount of food that your overweight kitty is eating, but you won’t want to drastically cut calories in most cases, so be sure to involve your vet.

 Finally, you can offer your furry friend cat treats from time to time.
 Commercial cat treats are a good choice; they come in many different flavors and cats find them appealing.
+You may even wish to try giving them delicious CBD cat treats.
 Small pieces of cooked beef, poultry, and fish are also great treats for cats.
 Some cats like small pieces of sweet fruits like cantaloupe, and many will eat small pieces of cheese (but go easy on it because cats generally don’t digest dairy products well).

 Talk to your vet about your cat’s diet and if you have any concerns about her health.